kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/schedulingAPI.md

 When uploading a scheduled event recording to Kaltura, certain information from the event itself should be used:

 * The partner ID must be used to create a Kaltura Session (KS) for upload.
-* The event must include the X-KALTURA-TEMPLATE-ENTRY-ID parameter, which must be set during entry creation (see iCal parameters above).

 Use one of the following options:

-* **Via XML/CSV:** The templateEntryId can be set via [XML bulk](http://www.kaltura.com/api_v3/xsdDoc/index.php?type=bulkUploadXml.bulkUploadXML)
+* **Via XML/CSV:** The templateEntryId can be set via [XML bulk](http://www.kaltura.com/api_v3/xsdDoc/index.php?type=bulkUploadXml.bulkUploadXML).
+The templateEntryId is also supported in CSV.
 * **Via API:** The templateEntryId can be set via [API](http://www.kaltura.com/api_v3/testmeDoc/?object=KalturaBaseEntry).

 ### Publishing Permissions